MuteBard/Graphql-tutoring/README.md

 You can test the GraphQL API using Postman or any other API client.
 After starting the server, you should be able to access the GraphQL Playground at the specified URL.

+Or create an account with Postman https://www.postman.com/ and visualize the data like below:

 ![Alt text](p1.png)

 ### Features